edsponsler/sommas/README.md

         ```

 3.  **Configure and Run the Script:**
+    * The script reads its configuration from a local `.env` file.
+To set this up, create a copy of the example file:
+        ```bash
+        cp .env-example .env
+        ```
-    * Open the `preprocess.py` file in VS Code.
-    * Update the configuration variables at the top of the file with your GCP Project ID and the bucket names you created.
+    * Open the new `.env` file in VS Code and replace the placeholder values with your actual GCP Project ID and the unique bucket names you created in Step 3.
-    * Save the file.
+    * Save the `.env` file.
+The script will automatically load these settings when you execute it:
-    * Execute the script from the root directory of your project:
         ```bash
         python preprocess.py
         ```